DFE-Digital/access-your-teaching-qualifications/app/views/check_records/static/privacy.md

 ### What personal data we process

-When you create a DfE Identity account, we collect the following information about you:
+When you create a DfE Sign-in account, we collect the following information about you:

 - name
 - email address
-- mobile phone number
-- date of birth
-- National Insurance number
-- initial teacher training (ITT) provider - where you gained qualified teacher status(QTS) or early years teacher status (EYTS).
-- teacher reference number (TRN)

 ### How we use your personal data

-We use your personal data collected for the DfE Identity account to give you access to your teaching qualifications and certificates in the Access your teaching qualifications service.
+We use your personal data collected for the DfE Identity account to give you access to teacher records.

-We also use your data in Access your teaching qualifications to:
+We also use your data in <%= t('check_records_service.name') %> to:

 - help us inform government policy to improve education
 - improve the service - we may ask you to participate in user research.
 Your participation in research or survey activity is entirely voluntary.